thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 There might be at most 80 functional years in my life.
 If one day is counted in one second, there is around 8 hours of countdown to death.

-Well, since I can't even remember what happened last Thursday, such countdown up until this point seems to be almost in real-time.

 And death is coming no matter what.